- January 29, 2017

 UBERMOSH:WRAITH is a single-player Science Fiction Action game with a beautiful soundtrack.
 In this fourth volume of the series, players can cut bullets with their sword and use psionic powers to defeat enemies in a gun-filled pit, with more aggressive enemy respawns, a new class of enemy, and new power "Manastrike."
 The game builds upon the "90 seconds arena" concept, challenging players to react faster and achieve higher scores.

-- Fast-paced and intense action that keeps players engaged, perfect for short gaming sessions.
+- Fast-paced, intense action that keeps you hooked from start to finish, perfect for short but thrilling gaming sessions.

 - The addition of the Manastrike ability and new enemy types adds depth and challenge to the gameplay.